hubmapconsortium/ingest-validation-tools/examples/dataset-examples/bad-tsv-wrong-name/README.md

 ```
-Preflight Errors: 'TSV files found that do not end in '-metadata.tsv': histology.tsv.
-All metadata TSVs must end in '-metadata.tsv'.'
+Preflight Errors: There are no metadata TSVs.
 ```